Loreto Baja California, Mexico Travel Guide

 These large, brown-shelled clams are cooked directly on hot coals.

-They possess a sweet, briny flavor that is truly unique to Loreto.
+They have a sweet, briny flavor which is truly unique to Loreto.

-Find them at many seafood restaurants and street stalls, especially along the malecon.
+Find them at many seafood restaurants and street stalls, notably by the malecon.

 Embrace the local flavors and dining customs for a full experience.